Ulrika Nilsson

-At the start of the TV4 morning show Go'morron, now known as Nyhetsmorgon in 1992 she started working for the show as a weathergirl.
+At the start of the TV4 morning show Go'morron, now known as Nyhetsmorgon in 1992 she started working for the show as a weather girl.
 And in 1993 she became the men's magazine Cafés best-known pinup girl for that year, after she appeared in a spread in one of the issues.
 After Nyhetsmorgon she moved to Atlanta and started working for CNN.
-She started her career there by writing news for the newspresenters, she then moved on to become one of the channels newspresenters herself and reporter.
+She started her career there by writing news for the news presenters, she then moved on to become one of the channels news presenters herself and reporter.
 She lived in the United States for several years along with her mother.